-The Board of Selectmen may impose, as a condition of any Like Kind Soil Permit, the posting of reasonable bonds to insure all aspects of the Transportation Plan, including repairs to road surfaces, drainage systems, and vegetation along the transportation route and protection against destabilization and/or water runoff, and potential harm to resources.
-In addition, the Board of Selectmen may impose a bond that would provide sufficient funds to cover all costs of removal of fill found to contain materials not permitted under this Bylaw.
-The Board of Selectmen may also impose a Cease and Desist Order bond to insure that if it issues a Cease and Desist Order at any time related to the fill activity (see below), and if such order is disobeyed, such bond shall be forfeited (in addition to other remedies for a disregarded Cease and Desist Order the Town may have under the law).
+The Select Board may impose, as a condition of any Like Kind Soil Permit, the posting of reasonable bonds to insure all aspects of the Transportation Plan, including repairs to road surfaces, drainage systems, and vegetation along the transportation route and protection against destabilization and/or water runoff, and potential harm to resources.
+In addition, the Select Board may impose a bond that would provide sufficient funds to cover all costs of removal of fill found to contain materials not permitted under this Bylaw.
+The Select Board may also impose a Cease and Desist Order bond to insure that if it issues a Cease and Desist Order at any time related to the fill activity (see below), and if such order is disobeyed, such bond shall be forfeited (in addition to other remedies for a disregarded Cease and Desist Order the Town may have under the law).